 Why is my dishwasher making a grinding noise?

 Following a short drain cycle to remove any water that may have been left in the dishwasher’s sump, the selected wash cycle begins when the control sends 120 volts of alternating current to the water inlet valve solenoid which opens the valve and allows the proper amount of water into the tub.
 This process will take anywhere from 90 seconds to two minutes and will usually allow around two gallons of water to fill the tub.
+You will want to note the dishwasher noise when filling.
 As expected during this cycle, you should hear the sound of water pouring into the tub… and nothing else.
-If the sound of water is accompanied by a loud buzzing noise, squealing, or whistling, the water inlet valve could be wearing out.
+If the sound of water is accompanied by a dishwasher whistling noise, a loud buzzing noise, or squealing, the water inlet valve could be wearing out.

 Understanding the Circulation Pump Motor & Sounds in Your Dishwasher